jamie-lord/Lord.technology/_posts/2025-06-24-cloudflare-containers-changes-everything-for-serverless-computing.md

 categories:
   - cloudflare
 ---
-Today marks a watershed moment for the serverless ecosystem.
-Cloudflare has launched [Containers](https://developers.cloudflare.com/containers/), and it fundamentally changes how we think about building applications at the edge.
-This isn't just another container platform—it's the missing piece that transforms Cloudflare's developer platform from impressive to genuinely revolutionary.
+Cloudflare has launched [Containers](https://developers.cloudflare.com/containers/), and it changes how we think about building applications at the edge.
+This is the missing piece in Cloudflare's developer platform—the layer that handles everything Workers wasn't designed for.

-After spending time with the beta and analysing the architecture, I'm convinced this represents the most significant advancement in serverless computing since AWS Lambda's introduction.
+After spending time with the beta and analysing the architecture, I think this is the most consequential serverless launch in years.
 Here's why Containers matters, what it unlocks, and where it's heading.

 ## The Problem Containers Solves